Nessworthy/chrome-extension-aws-quicksearch/README.md

 ## Feature Support

-* Shortcuts are supported in both old and new dashboard versions.
+* All features supported in old and new UI console versions.
-* Region filtering / searching is supported only in the new dashboard version.

 ## Bugs / Issues / Feature Requests